driera/baby-growth/README.md

 [√] Enable line removal

+[√] Add `poop` and `feed` toggle to new weight form to indicate this 2 variables in each line of the table.

+[√] Data is saved in localstorage

 [ ] Enable date edition to add past weights

-[√] Add `poop` and `feed` toggle to new weight form to indicate this 2 variables in each line of the table.

 [ ] Weight table is ordered by date (new to old), with no pagination

-[ ] Data is saved in localstorage

 [ ] Shows progression in a graph (months / weight)